kai687/sphinxawesome-theme/docs/how-to/using.md

 ---
+myst:
   html_meta:
     description: |
       Find out how to make your Sphinx documentation awesome by using the features of the Awesome Theme.
 ---

 # Make your documentation awesome